LamininSolutions/mfsql-connector/source/procedures/spMFSetAdditionalProperty.rst

 Warnings
 ========

 The property rule is set by class.
 It will apply to all the objects that is included in the update routine.

+The procedure will perform a metadata synchronization and table update and may run for a considerable time to complete.

 Examples
 ========